Graduate Student Alumni Spotlight

 Program: Master's of Science in Health Sciences

-I chose to attend UT Tyler because it offers a university education that is close to home.
-This was convenient for me since I was already working at the time I began my upper-division undergraduate coursework.
-Since I was familiar with the program and the department faculty and had already gotten involved in research projects, I chose to continue my studies at UT Tyler after obtaining my Bachelor's degree.
+I chose to attend UT Tyler because it offered a university education that was close to home.
+This was extremely important to me since I was already married, working, and supporting a family by the time I started my upper-level undergraduate and graduate coursework.
+Since I was familiar with the program and the department faculty, and was already involved with research projects as an undergraduate, I chose to continue my studies at UT Tyler after obtaining my Bachelor of Science in Health Studies degree.

 What do you like most about UT Tyler?